Loay-Wael1/embedding-service-moshrif/ReadMe.md

 uvicorn main:app --host 0.0.0.0 --port 8000
 ```

-> ⚠️ Avoid using `--reload` here to prevent loading the model twice in the same process.
+> ⚠️ Avoid using `--reload` to prevent loading the model twice in the same process.

-Check:
+Then check:

 * Health: `http://127.0.0.1:8000/health`
 * Swagger docs: `http://127.0.0.1:8000/docs`